FRBNY-DSGE/DSGE.jl/README.md

 model *sub-specification*, or *subspec*.
-While less significant than a change to the model's equilibrium conditions, changing the values of some parameter fields (especially priors) can have economic significance over and above settings we use for computational purposes. **For multiple reasons, parameter definitions should not be modified in the model object's constructor.** First, incrementing the model's sub-specification number when parameters are changed improves model-level (as opposed to code-level) version control.
+While less significant than a change to the model's equilibrium conditions, changing the values of some parameter fields (especially priors) can have economic significance over and above settings we use for computational purposes. **Parameter definitions should not be modified in the model object's constructor.** First, incrementing the model's sub-specification number when parameters are changed improves model-level (as opposed to code-level) version control.
 Second, it avoids potential output filename collisions, preventing the user from overwriting output from previous estimations with the original parameters.
 The protocol for defining new sub-specifications is described in
 [Model sub-specifications](#model-sub-specifications-msubspec).

 Overriding default settings is described in the [Settings](#model-settings)